-Before you complete a separate category Schedule CAUTION D, you must reduce each foreign source long-term capital gain in that separate category by the amount of that gain that you elected to include on line 4e of Form 4952.
-The reduction amounts must be entered directly on line 1 of Form 1116 without adjustment.
+Before you complete Worksheet A or Worksheet B, you must reduce each foreign source long-term capital gain by the amount of that gain you elected to include on Form 4952, line 4g.
+The gain you elected to include on Form 4952, line 4g, must be entered directly on line 1a of the applicable Form 1116 without adjustment.